Ludrin/TourOfHeroes_Angular7/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

+It was created for the tutorial of Angular 7 from angular.io (https://angular.io/tutorial).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.